Top three reasons to go rock climbing in the Canadian Rockies

 Please contact us if you have any questions or require further information.
 We are happy to provide you with the most up-to-date information!

-- A full day of rock climbing depending on your chosen itinerary
+- A full day or 3 days of rock climbing depending on your chosen itinerary

 What’s not included: